 Part plumber and part electrician, our adeptly trained and experienced technicians can solve your garbage disposal problems with a quick and friendly disposition.
 After repairing your garbage disposal, 5 Star Best Plumbing provides a comprehensive test to make sure that your garbage disposal is functioning properly and won’t experience any issues for the foreseeable future.

 We offer same-day service, online booking, upfront pricing, 24/7 customer service, and a 100% satisfaction guarantee.
+We provide plumbing services to various locations in California such as Pasadena, Thousand Oaks, and Santa Monica.
 Call us at (888) 909-0120 to schedule a service technician visit today.

 Q: How much does it cost to repair garbage disposal?